chardso/Rosemary-growing/README.md

  When under irrigation care should be taken not to over irrigate.

  In wetter areas rosemary will not do as well unless ridged to allow excess water to drain away.

+ SOIL REQUIREMENTS.

+ Well drained sandy to clay loam soil.

+ Soil pH range of 5,5 to 8,0 is required.

+ Aclay percentage of 30% maximum can be tolerated by the plant.